Compurgation: The method of adjudication

 After the defendant have taken an oath of innocence, their guilt or innocence is determined by a means named "trial by ordeal".Supervised by a priest, the defendant is asked to hold a red-hot iron bar in his or her hand, or to take a stone out of a boiling boiler.
 If the defendant's hand recovers normally, he or she is innocent; if it does not, he or she is guilty.

 Wager of law, wager of battle and trial by ordeal

-The wager of law, also called compurgation, is an old legal practice, dating back to Saxon and feudal times, which was contemporaneous to the appeal to God to prove fact by trial by battle (wager of battle, trial by combat, or judicial duel), and of trial by ordeal.
+The wager of law, also called compurgation, is an old legal practice, dating to Saxon and feudal times, which was contemporaneous to the appeal to God to prove fact by trial by battle (wager of battle, trial by combat, or judicial duel), and of trial by ordeal.

 The use of the oath instead of the real or feigned combat – real in English law, feigned in Roman law – no doubt represents an advance in legal development.
 The technical term sacramentum is the bond of union between the two stages of law.
-In the wager of law the defendant, with eleven compurgators, appeared in court, and the defendant swore that he did not owe the debt, or (in detinue) that he did not detain the plaintiff's chattel; while the compurgators swore that they believed that he spoke the truth.
+In the wager of law, the defendant, with eleven compurgators, appeared in court, and the defendant swore that he did not owe the debt, or (in detinue) that he did not detain the plaintiff's chattel; while the compurgators swore that they believed that he spoke the truth.